fixie-fi/wsl-initrc/README.md

 # Installation

-#.
-Import WSL init.xml to Task Scheduler
+1. Import WSL init.xml to Task Scheduler
+   - Type your windows credentials when asked
-#. copy sudoers.d/initrc to /etc/sudoers.d in wsl or wsl2
+2. copy sudoers.d/initrc to /etc/sudoers.d in wsl or wsl2